jrosen48/utk-homepage/content/post/2022-04-18-resetting-how-i-use-social-media/index.md

 - Observing a friend quietly step back from social media
 - Trying multiple times over the past year to take breaks from Twitter, to return days or weeks later
 - Writing posts that were more antagonistic in nature and feeling very tied to what kinds of response those posts received
-- Having several counterproductive debates on Twitter, a few in the context of antagonostic posts
+- Having several counterproductive debates on Twitter, a few in the context of antagonistic posts
 - Noticing that I started to think about personal or professional achievements or milestones in the context of being able to share about them on Facebook or Twitter (in contrast to enjoying the achievement or milestones independent of sharing)
 - Discussing social media with my spouse and realizing that social media had become a source of anxiety and even dread to a greater extent than it was a source of whimsy, relaxation, and enjoyment
 - Recognizing that simply stepping back from social media had not worked well for me in the past; I seem to have an addictive personality with respect to information (in point of fact, I check my email constantly when I can, even on weekends and vacations)